 The third investigation site was Meikhtila in Mandalay but surveys there and in Myitkyina were stopped early in 2013 by the authorities, who cited security concerns.
 Part of the Mingaladon Airport (Rangoon) site was also still off limits, leaving just a part of that airport open to survey and excavation.
 However, the rains prevented any digging after June 2014.
 Mr Cundall returned to the UK when the rains started, leaving ongoing work in the hands of his partners, a local firm called Shwe Taung Paw.
 Their spokesman said that investigations would continue until October 2014.
 After that point, if nothing was found, all search activity would stop for the foreseeable future.
 Nothing was found.

 The Burmese Department of Civil Aviation said that the contract to allow surveying and excavation would not be renewed beyond October 2014 and that the dig site had to be returned to its pre-survey condition.
 There were reports in August 2014 that new funding had been found but the source of the cash was not reported and there was no word of new dig permissions from the Burmese authorities.
-So it seems that October 2014 marked the end of the quest.
+So it seemed for a while that October 2014 marked the end of the quest.

 This feature is based on stories in the press and online, especially The Birmingham Mail, BBC Online News and The Irrawaddy.
 BritishAirshows has not conducted its own research outside published sources.